dwyl/learn-user-experience-testing/README.md

 don't fill the awkward silences by telling them what to do next, wait for them to talk.
 Responses like 'I'm not sure what to do now, where does this page go?' are really useful because they show you that your designs are not self explanatory.
-- Avoid using all yes/no answer, open ended questions encourage people to give more detail and depth of analysis
+- Avoid using leading questions or all yes/no questions.
+Open ended questions encourage people to give more detail and depth of analysis.
 - Be mindful of the language you use to respond to the tester, if a tester is talking about whether they like the app or not, saying 'ok' in confirmation rather than 'good' is more neutral.
 Saying 'good' would suggest that you are